 Bureau of Consumer Financial Protection.

-Regulatory review and request for comments; request for information regarding consumer credit card market.
+Notice of section 610 review and request for comments; request for information regarding consumer credit card market.

 The Bureau of Consumer Financial Protection (Bureau) is requesting comment on two related, but separate, reviews.
-First, the Bureau is conducting a review of the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act) Rules.
+First, the Bureau is conducting a review of the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act) Rules consistent with the Regulatory Flexibility Act.
 As part of this review, the Bureau is seeking comment on the economic impact of the CARD Act Rules on small entities so that it can determine whether the rules should be continued without change, or should be amended or rescinded, consistent with the stated objectives of applicable statutes, to minimize any significant economic impact of the rules upon a substantial number of such small entities.
 Second, the Bureau is conducting a review of the consumer credit card market, within the limits of its existing resources available for reporting purposes, pursuant to the CARD Act, and is seeking comment on a number of aspects of the consumer credit card market.

 Comments must be received by October 27, 2020.